 At the time I just thought he was doing that because he knew I’d always liked it, but now I wonder if he wasn’t trying to stop the others from hearing.
-Because I noticed that all the while we were in the tent the wind stopped, and I think the snow even stopped for a bit.
-But at the time I had more important things on my mind.
+Because I noticed that all the while we were at it wind stopped, and I think the snow even stopped for a bit.

 Paul was bending me so hard I thought I would break.
-He seemed ready to shudder in half, too, and I actually heard the tent’s canvas rip as he dug his fingers into it.
+He seemed ready to shudder in half, too.
 He pulled out at the last second and I felt him splash hot and sticky against the inside of my thigh, dribbling down my bare skin.

 “Sure,” Paul said.
 He was looking at me strangely.
 He caught my hands in his and took them up, kissing the backs of my knuckles.
 I smiled.
 The wind screeched louder.

-“Never better,” he said.
+“Never better.”
 He was squeezing my hands very hard.
 It hurt a little.
 I wasn’t wearing gloves.
 He would not let go.
 He was still cradling me against him.
 My ears began to hurt from the whine of the wind.
-What was that sound?
-I closed my eyes and strained to hear, and realized that I was actually hearing a voice.
-The whining noise in my ears wasn’t the wind: it was Shawna.
-She was screaming and screaming, and I realized she was screaming my name.

 “It’s nothing.
 Keep your eyes closed.”